 But now, surrounded by the weight of years and loneliness, I’m without a dance partner.
 Now, with the closeness of expectations supposed, of duties to show being done, I’ve lost the dance.
 But somehow the song still wants a voice.
 Somehow that thing with feathers still flies a short hop inside and stirs what’s left of what dreaming and passion and the immediacy of dancing in the rain can do.

 Now there are headphones to dampen normal noises.
 The happy wag of a dog falls from the sky like what-should-I-be-doing shrapnel in my back.
-A cat on a counter meowing to signal the sun squeezes my burning shoulders with expectations of duty.

 That same wagging dog paces in the swampy night air.
 She repositions herself on the floor every few minutes to find a cooler spot to lay.